advaitgosai/cs326-final-web_lizards/docs/final.md

 * Ride Page - Driver
   * /updateRide : PUT : updates ride corresponding to the id in the rides database (UPDATE)
   * /deleteRide : DELETE : deletes ride corresponding to the id in the rides database (DELETE)
+* Add Review Page
+  * /createReview : POST : adds a review corresponding to the email in the database

 ## Database